awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Path to the project root directory as it appears in the generated Makefile.
+Path to the project root directory as it appears in the generated `Makefile`.
 By default, the project root directory is equivalent to the `-r` flag value.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">